 I am a writer, an editor, a designer, a photographer, and a student.
-Originally from Massachusetts in the United States, I came to London in 2019 to earn my Master’s degree.
-I grew up with a passion for an array of different art forms, from writing to painting to music, and I continue to hold on to these passions today.
+Originally from Massachusetts, I came to London in 2019 to earn my Master’s degree.
+I grew up with a passion for many different art forms, from writing to painting to music, and I continue to hold on to these passions today.
 My creative interests span many fields, and this is reflected in the studies I have pursued throughout my undergraduate and postgraduate courses.

 My Degree at Emerson College

 Studying at Emerson from 2015 to 2018, I earned a BFA degree in Writing, Literature & Publishing.
 I concentrated in fiction writing and the editorial branch of publishing.
 I held editorial roles in the student publications Black Swan and Stork, in which I selected, substantively edited, and copy-edited students’ prose, poetry, and essay submissions.
 Three of my own short stories were published in the student publications Gauge and Concrete.
 I also wrote monthly articles for the Books section of Emertainment Monthly.

 My course at Emerson also introduced me to graphic design, and book design in particular.
 I took a Print Publishing class, in which I learned InDesign and Photoshop to create various print projects, including a collection of my own short stories, entitled The Internal Ashes.
 Another class, Electronic Publishing, fostered my interest in web design and e-book publishing.
 I continue to refine the coding skills I learned from this class, and have utilised them in the coding of this website and my other web design projects.